 It may include any or all of the following basic options: no embalming or embalming with organic, formaldehyde-free, products; the use of sustainable biodegradable clothing, shroud or caskets.

 Crawford Funeral Home is one of a select number of funeral homes who meet the criteria for providing green funeral service by the Green Burial Council; a tax-exempt, nonprofit organization working to encourage environmentally sustainability in the field of funeral service.
 These offerings allow for a funeral to take place without the use of toxic or non-biodegradable materials/chemicals.
 Caskets and shrouds are made available to enclose and transport the dead.
 Body preparation suitable for a green funeral service accommodated by this funeral home consists of refrigeration, the use of topical sprays/compounds, or arterial embalming with essential oils.
 Home wakes, public visitations, church funerals and graveside services are options that may be arranged within the time frame that a green funeral allows.

 In a “purist” natural or green burial, the body is buried, without embalming, in a natural setting.

 Any shroud or casket that is used must be biodegradable, nontoxic, and of sustainable materials.
-With this type of burial, tradition standing headstone are usually not permitted.
+With this type of burial, traditional standing headstones are usually not permitted.
 Instead, flat rocks, plants or trees may serve as grave markers; some cemeteries use GPS to mark the locations of graves.

 Natural or green burials may be a significant departure from funeral traditions that many families have participated in over the decades.